ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 This policy defines College decisions that can be reconsidered, reviewed, or appealed.
 The policy defines the processes and timeframes and the possible outcomes.

-The policy also applies to decisions made by Regional Training Organisations, delivering ACRRM training.
-All disputes relating to a decision made by a Regional Training Organisation (RTO) must first be considered through the RTO’s dispute resolution and/or appeals process before an application for Review can be submitted to the College.

 **Refund**

 This policy details the circumstances under which refunds are paid.